goldsmsj/python-firenode/README.md

 but the workers could also cache the functions

-anyway i'll worry about performace at scale later focus on simplicity of implementation
+anyway i'll worry about performace at scale later and focus on simplicity of implementation for now.